irydacea/tessa/README.md

 # Tessa - Discord reactions bot

 `tessa` is a very simple Discord.py bot that automatically adds configured reactions to any message posted in the specified channels.
+It also includes functionality to ban configured reaction emojis for moderation purposes.

 ## Installation